 You don’t want to ask your local Starbucks to sponsor your summer camp for kids – you want to ask your local Chuck E. Cheese’s or your local Ronald McDonald House.
-It is critical to match corporate mission and desired marketing demographic with your cause.
-Corporations want to sponsor programs that align with a cause that matches their desired branding image (See more about cause marketing here).
+It is critical to match the corporate mission and desired marketing demographic with your cause.
+Corporations want to sponsor programs that align with a cause that matches their desired branding image.

 2. Research the best prospects